eMediaLab/GitTips/ReadMe.md

 git branch -a
 // List all branches, including remotes

-† git checkout -b dev origin/dev
+git checkout -b dev origin/dev †
 // Create and switch to a "dev" branch based on the "origin/dev" branch

 ```

-> **Note:**
+**Note:**
-> † Remote branches are READ ONLY when you fetch them down to your local repository.
+† Remote branches are READ ONLY when you fetch them down to your local repository.
 If you want to make changes to the remote, you must first create a local branch, based off of the remote.

->
-> **Example:**
+**Example Checkout:**
+This example includes a "-b" option, which creates a "dev" branch based off of the "origin/dev" branch.
+The checkout below will also switch you to the new "dev" branch...

-> git checkout -b dev origin/dev
+**git checkout -b dev origin/dev**

+...now that you have created and switched to the new dev branch, you can make updates to it.

 **Potential Issue:**
 If you checkout a remote branch directly, you will see a 'detached HEAD' warning.
 This means...

-> * You are now looking at the remote version of the branch (locally)
+* You are now looking at the remote version of the branch (locally)
-> * You are now in a "Read Only" mode
+* You are now in a "Read Only" mode

->
-> If you only want to review the remote branch content, and not edit, then being in a detached HEAD mode is fine.
-Just keep in mind, if you want to make adjustments to the branch you will need to create a local copy of it first († see checkout step above).
+If you only want to review the remote branch content, and not edit, then being in a detached HEAD mode is fine.
+Just keep in mind, if you want to make adjustments to the branch you will need to create a local copy of it first (see **Example Checkout** step above).

 <br>